mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 its reliance on TLS Server Name Indication (SNI).
 - SSL support requires Java 7 or greater in order to perform host name verification, which is enabled by default.
 See [SSL]({{< relref "driver/tutorials/ssl.md" >}}) for details on how to disable host name verification.
-- The asynchronous API requires Java 7, as by default it relies on [`AsynchronousSocketChannel`](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/AsynchronousSocketChannel.html) for its implementation.
+- The asynchronous API requires Java 7 when TLS/SSL is disabled, as by default it relies on [`AsynchronousSocketChannel`](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/AsynchronousSocketChannel.html) for its implementation.
+See [Async]({{< ref "driver-async/index.md" >}}) for details on configuring the driver to use [Netty](http://netty.io/) instead.
+- The asynchronous API requires Java 8 when TLS/SSL is enabled.
 See [Async]({{< ref "driver-async/index.md" >}}) for details on configuring the driver to use [Netty](http://netty.io/) instead.

 ## Compatibility